ChALkeR/notes/On-npmjs-tokens-visibility.md

 Also stealing the auth tokens is not the only possible action — an attacker could start adding themself as a collaborator on other users packages (as another example).

-And it doesn't matter that the page is less popular — an attacker could add a script that loads it to some other website.
+It doesn't matter that the page is less popular — an attacker could add a script that loads it to some other website.
 The only less dangerous pages here are the ones that are accessible only by the user who modified them (self-xss), e.g. `profile-edit`, `email-edit`, etc., but note that this exception applies only to the data which is required to be saved safely from the same user to be